flashcarts/kernel-themes/index.md

 ### Site Status
 ---
+#### [10/29/2025]

+- YSMenu themes from NDSThemes.com with authors usernames G-P have been processed and uploaded.
+- Website dark mode has been updated to fix color inconsistencies when the site defaults to dark theme rather than being manually selected.

 #### [10/3/2025]

 - YSMenu themes from NDSThemes.com are now being uploaded to the repository.
 Currently, themes from authors with usernames A-F have been processed and uploaded.